AlternaCraft/PvpTitles/README.md

 Getting Started & Documentation
 -------------------------------

-All documentation is available on the [Wiki page](https://github.com/AlternaCraft/PvpTitles/wiki)
+All documentation is available on the [Wiki page](https://github.com/AlternaCraft/PvpTitles/wiki).

 Feel free to contribute there too.
-Just click the edit button after you login into your Github account
+Just click the edit button after you login into your Github account.

 ### Compatibility